Cabaret Auditions: A Salute to the GRAMMY Awards

 - Appearance.
 When auditioning, your clothing should match the type of audition.
 While it is not necessary that you be dressed up, we do want you to look professional, not like you rolled out of bed!
 Remember an audition is a performance.

-- Offer no excuses.
-Don’t tell your judges you were late because of traffic, your parents, etc. Don’t tell the judges all about the cold you’ve been suffering from.
-They can hear it in your voice if you have a cold.
-They’ll ask you about it.
+- Offer no excuses, period!
+Don’t tell your judges you were late because of traffic, your parents, etc. Don’t tell us all about the cold you’ve been suffering from.
+We can hear it in your voice if you have a cold.
+We’ll ask you about it.
 When you start an audition with excuses, it doesn’t set a great tone.

 - Know what you’re auditioning for.
 Have intelligent questions ready.
 Can you handle the requirements and commitment if you are selected?
 Are you able to make all rehearsals/dress rehearsals?